中文

 Actions

-Tips: When recording the keystroke, please avoid conflict keys that used by system or other apps as the hot-key.
+Tips: When recording the keystroke, please avoid conflict keys that used by Surroga, other apps or macOS as the hot-key.

 Typing Text

 Tips: This text must be consist of keys on the hardware keyboard.
-No all languages are supported.
+No all languages are supported, e.g. Chinese.

 Mouse Operations